 For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 This is an outcome-based benchmark service; therefore, VR will not pay unless all outcomes required for payment are achieved.
+Benchmarks are paid only once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.

 17.4.4.4 Fees